nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

     * JN5168
     * JN5169

-#### Set up a ZigBee network
+#### Setting up a ZigBee network

-Once you connected one of the supported ZigBee hardware modules to your system, you can set up a new ZigBee network in nymea.
-Nymea supports multiple ZigBee modules, each running a separate ZigBee network on a different channel and network ID.
+With the ZigBee adapter connected to the nymea system, a new ZigBee network can be created from System Settings -> ZigBee.
+Multiple ZigBee adapters may be used to create multiple separated ZigBee networks.

 ![](/img/configuration/system-settings-zigbee-add-network.png)